thesamet/sbt-protoc/README.md

 with the operating system replaced accordingly to the system you are running on.
 You can use the full syntax in case the code generator you are trying to download follows a different pattern.

+## To invoke a plugin that is already locally installed

+    PB.targets in Compile := Seq(
+      PB.gens.plugin(name="myplugin", path="/path/to/plugin") -> (sourceManaged in Compile).value / "js"
+    )

+If you need to pass parameters to the plugin, it can be done as follows:

+    val grpcWebGen = PB.gens.plugin(
+      name="grpc-web",
+      path="/usr/local/bin/protoc-gen-grpc-web-1.0.7-linux-x86_64"
+    )

+    PB.targets in Compile := Seq(
+      (grpcWebGen, Seq("mode=grpcwebtext")) -> (sourceManaged in Compile).value / "js"
+    )

 **Step 3: Put some protos in src/main/protobuf and compile**